MobileFirst-Platform-Developer-Center/JSONStoreAndroid/README.md

 1. Use either Maven or MobileFirst Developer CLI to [build and deploy the adapter](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/adapters/creating-adapters/).
 2. From the command-line, navigate to the project's root folder.
-2. Add a platform by running the `cordova platform add` command.
+2. Ensure the sample is registered in the MobileFirst Server by running the command: `mfpdev app register`
-3. Run the Cordova application by running the `cordova run` command.
+3. Import the project to Android Studio, and run the sample by clicking the **Run** button.

 JSONStore adapter: https://github.com/MobileFirst-Platform-Developer-Center/JSONStoreAdapter/tree/release80